Trainer shares how to raise puppies together for the best relationship

 However, some people go for more than one puppy.
 Perhaps each of your children wants a puppy of their own, you’re raising puppies with friends, or you were only intending to bring one home but they were just too cute to say no to.

-When you're bringing home a puppy for the first time, there's lots that can go wrong — especially when you're raising more than one at the same time!
+When you're taking a puppy home for the first time, there's lots that can go wrong — especially when you're raising more than one at the same time!

 Fortunately, Carolyn, an expert trainer and the founder of Good Dog Training in Washington, has outlined some important tips in an Instagram post.